mitcheljamesdaniel/mitcheljamesdaniel.github.io/_pages/research.md

 # Research

 Why does genetic variation persist within populations?
 Why is there genetic divergence between populations?
-How do plants adapt to their local environments?
+How do plants adapt to their local environments (if they do)?

 The lab is broadly interested in answering these questions using population genomic and quantitative genetic techniques.